mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 If the user scrolls too fast, the grid loads multiple pages with one request (by adjusting `start` and `end` param) in order to reduce the server load.

+In addition to this, the grid throttles new requests made to the data source after each rendering context change.
+This can be controlled with `lazyLoadingRequestThrottleMs` prop.

 The demo below shows the viewport loading mode.

 {{"demo": "ServerSideLazyLoadingViewport.js", "bg": "inline"}}